Singapore with Kids 2025: 12 Family Attractions + Stopover Guide (English-Speaking)

 Do I need cash or are cards accepted?

-Cards work almost everywhere.
-For hawker stalls and small shops, cash or local QR options may still be easier; transit accepts contactless bank cards.
+Cards work almost everywhere including MRT.
+For hawker stalls and small shops, cash or local QR options may be easier—keep S$50-100 cash.
+Transit accepts contactless bank cards and mobile wallets for tap-and-go convenience.

 Is Singapore safe for families?

-How many days do I need in Singapore?
+How many days do families need in Singapore?

 Planning your perfect Singapore adventure?
 Our AI travel planner can create a personalized day-by-day itinerary tailored to your interests and budget.